glacials/twos.dev/src/cold/apple.md

 pretty remote-centric.
 The touchpad on the remote is awkward and hard to use;
 I brush it when trying to click it, causing me to click on the wrong thing.

 Otherwise it has a good build quality and feels good in the hand.
-But it’s a remote and can be lost.
+It's not IR, so you don't have to point it at anything; and the Apple TV can forward incoming buttonpresses to the attached television, so it's a strict upgrade for volume adjustment from our television's remote.
+But it’s a remote, and can be lost.
 We’ve 3D printed a holder for it that attaches to the coffee table.
 I miss the remote-free life.

 Ecosystem effects of Apple TV include typing: when a text input is selected on the Apple TV, a notification shows on my iOS devices allowing me to use them